Filtering-Multiple-Encryption/Filtering-Multiple-Encryption/README.md

 # FME (Filtering‑with‑Multiple‑Encryption) Protocol

-This source code is a Java implementation of the FME (Filtering‑with‑Multiple‑Encryption) protocol.
+This source code is a Java implementation of the FME (Filtering‑with‑Multiple‑Encryption) protocol in the following paper:

+Takao Murakami, Yuichi Sei, Reo Eriguchi, "Augmented Shuffle Differential Privacy Protocols for Large-Domain Categorical and Key-Value Data," NDSS 2026.

 ---